-Your urine contains natural defense chemicals against infection, so drinking lots of water dilutes them and stops them working so well.
+Your urine contains natural defense chemicals against infection, so drinking lots of water may dilute them and stop them working so well.

-If you’re taking antibiotics for your infection drinking lots of extra water will also dilute the antibiotic making it less effective.
+If you’re taking antibiotics for your infection drinking lots of extra water may also dilute the antibiotic making it less effective.